SilkePilon/JotiHunt/readme.md

 - **News**: General updates related to the game.
 - **Hints**: Hints provided during the game that players need to solve.
 - **Assignments**: Tasks players need to complete.
+- **Area Statuses**: Current status of different areas in the game.

 Additionally, players can submit their current GPS location to the server, and this information is stored and can be accessed by other players.